wlockwood/lits/Implementation notes.md

 ## Analysis and Debugging Tools
 As this application uses SQLite, I initially looked at the contents of the database using Python's built-in `sqlite3` module, but later discovered [SQLite Tools](https://www.sqlite.org/download.html), a command-line interface that is made available by the SQLite project.
 This was very helpful in that it enabled me to run ad-hoc queries using standard SQL syntax and see the results without writing a couple lines of code each time.
 A few days after I found SQLite Tools, I discovered [DBBrowser for SQLite](https://sqlitebrowser.org/), which has a GUI very reminiscent of SQL Server Management Studio, with which most Microsoft-stack database administrators and users will likely have decent familiarity.

+## Model Refactors
+I initially built my application as though it would work entirely in memory and simply write data to images.
+This would have worked very nicely in many ways, but unfortunately face encodings end up being too large to reliably put into any metadata tag without inventing my XMP namespace, which I'd still like to investigate at some later date.
+Instead, LITS now applies keyword tags directly to the image's metadata, but face encodings are stored in the database so they don't need to be re-generated on each run, which is unfortunately somewhat slow.